mallardduck/rancher-deployer/README.md

 # Just check what versions would be used
 rancher-deployer resolve --rancher-version 2.8.5 rancher-deployer resolve --rancher-version 2.8.5 --k8s-version 1.27

+# Upgrade to a new version
+rancher-deployer upgrade --rancher-version 2.8.6

+# Upgrade with dry-run to see the plan first
+rancher-deployer upgrade --rancher-version 2.9.0 --dry-run

+# Clean up everything
+rancher-deployer teardown
+rancher-deployer teardown --yes  # skip confirmation
 ```

 ---